kungangabtak/SS_render/dashboard/README.md

 - The WS URL format used is:

-  `wss://dom-hub.onrender.com/?role=sub&token=HUB_TOKEN`
+  `wss://dom-hub.onrender.com/?role=sub&gameId=pglQ2HgWGgYbDUSq7f9moVbXR&token=HUB_TOKEN`

-- Room parameter is optional.
-If not provided, the server defaults to the "default" room.
+- The `gameId` parameter is required for the extension in the other repo to properly route messages to the correct game/room.

 - The UI shows:
   - Connection status (connected / disconnected / reconnecting)